fong-lab/fong-lab-old-website/contact/index.md

 {% include section.html %}

-### <i class="fas fa-mail-bulk"></i>Directions
+## Directions

 {% capture text %}
 We are part of the [Coulter Department of Biomedical Engineering](https://www.bme.gatech.edu/) at Georgia Tech & Emory.
 The lab is located on the Georgia Tech campus on the 3rd floor of the U.A.
 Whitaker building in Room 3237.
-Buzzcard access is required for entry.
+Buzzcard access is required for entry to lab spaces.

-Full mailing address: 313 Ferst Drive, Room 3237, Atlanta, GA 30318 [[map](https://www.google.com/maps/place/U.A.+Whitaker+Building/@33.7783711,-84.3969727,15z)]
+Address: 313 Ferst Drive, Room 3237, Atlanta, GA 30318 [[map](https://www.google.com/maps/place/U.A.+Whitaker+Building/@33.7783711,-84.3969727,15z)]

 {% endcapture %}